-- 140 The Level-1B (L1B) images were orthorectified using a smoothed version of the Bedmap2 surface DEM (Fretwell et al., 2013) before stereo correlation.
-For reference, advanced processing settings for ASP included "seed-mode 3" (sparse_disp utility) to initialize the correlation, a 2-level correlation pyramid limit, a correlation timeout of 360 seconds, parabolic sub-pixel refinement, and filtering of isolated disparity map clusters with area <1024 pixels (see Shean et al., 2016 for additional details).
-We generated additional "cross-track" or "coincident mono" DEMs from pairs of independent mono images with geometry - 145 suitable for stereo reconstruction.
-We identified candidate pairs in the DigitalGlobe image archive based on the criteria in Table 1, and generated 24 DEMs from images acquired between October 2011 and January 2012.
+We generated additional "cross-track" or "coincident mono" DEMs from pairs of independent mono images with geometry suitable for stereo reconstruction.
+We identified candidate pairs in the DigitalGlobe image archive based on the criteria in Table 1 and generated 24 DEMs from images acquired between October 2011 and January 2012.
 Some of these cross-track pairs were acquired on the same orbit, while others were acquired on different orbits, sometimes by different spacecraft.
-Final time offsets between the images ranged from 0.007 to 1.6 days.
+Final time offsets between the images ranged from 0.007 to 1.6 d.

-The cross-track DEMs potentially have increased error due to horizontal displacement errors (i.e., errors due to ice flow

-- 150 between image acquisitions), non-ideal stereo geometry (e.g., smaller convergence angles) and the fact that some errors in ephemeris data for the two images are independent (as opposed to highly correlated errors for along-track pairs).
-In practice, these issues can result in increased DEM vertical/horizontal bias and increased relative error (e.g., more "tilt").
-Despite potentially increased error, we include these cross-track DEMs in our analysis to fill critical gaps in coverage near the PIG grounding line, and to increase overall DEM sample size for the 2011/2012 season.
-As described in Section 2.2, these errors - 155 are mitigated through subsequent DEM co-registration and correction.
+The cross-track DEMs potentially have increased error due to horizontal displacement errors (i.e., errors due to ice flow between image acquisitions), nonideal stereo geometry (e.g., smaller convergence angles), and the fact that some errors in ephemeris data for the two images are independent (as opposed to highly correlated errors for along-track pairs).
+In practice, these issues can result in increased DEM vertical and horizontal bias and increased relative error (e.g., more "tilt").
+Despite potentially increased error, we include these cross-track DEMs in our analysis to fill critical gaps in coverage near the PIG grounding line and to increase overall DEM sample size for the 2011/2012 season.
+As described in Sect.
+2.2, these errors are mitigated through subsequent DEM co-registration and correction.